A strong-weak duality for the 1d long-range Ising model: Generalized free field on the line

 \section{Generalized free field on the line}

 A $d$-dimensional generalized free field theory (GFF) is the quantum field theory of a single scalar $\varphi$, whose only nonvanishing connected $n$-point function is the two-point function $\la\vph(x)\vph(y)\ra\equiv C(x-y)$, assumed to be invariant under rotations and translations.
 All other (not connected) $n$-point functions are obtained as sums over Wick contractions.
-In other words, a GFF is a centered Gaussian measure, and as such it can be defined without introducing any action functional, see e.g.\ \cite{Glimm:1987ng,Gurau:2014vwa}.
+In other words, a GFF is a centered Gaussian measure, and as such it can be defined without introducing any action functional, see e.g.\ \cite{Glimm:1987ng,Gurau:2014vwa}, \toSR{whose explicit expression we postpone to the following subsections}.

 Assuming also reflection positivity, GFFs provide the simplest examples of QFTs satisfying the standard axioms \cite{Greenberg:1961mr,Glimm:1987ng}.
 If furthermore we take $C(x)\propto 1/|x|^{2\D_\vph}$, with $\D_\vph$ being the scaling dimension of $\vph$, then the GFF is also conformally invariant, it is known in the mathematical literature as \emph{fractional Gaussian field} \cite{Lodhia:2016fractional}, and for $\D_\vph = (d-2)/2$ it reduces to the standard massless free scalar.